Bloomington Public Adjuster

 Bloomington and Southern Hennepin County: Communities We Protect

 Shoreline Public Adjusters serves Bloomington and the surrounding metro area.
-Our team of licensed Minnesota public adjusters focuses on Hennepin, Dakota, Scott, and Carver counties, with deep expertise in 1960s–1970s housing stock, hail damage patterns, and local insurer tactics.
+Our team of licensed Minnesota public adjusters focuses on Hennepin, Dakota, Scott, and Carver counties, with deep expertise in 1960s–1970s Bloomington housing stock, hail damage patterns, and local insurer tactics.
 Whether you're in Bloomington proper or nearby suburbs, we're ready to inspect your claim and fight for fair recovery.
+Our specialists understand the unique vulnerability of Bloomington's aging neighborhoods along the Minnesota River valley corridor.

 Hennepin County

-Bloomington, Eden Prairie, Minnetonka, Edina, Wayzata, Plymouth, Robbinsdale, Fridley, Coon Rapids, Anoka, St. Louis Park, Golden Valley, Crystal, New Hope, Roseville, Minneapolis, Richfield, Burnsville
+Bloomington neighborhoods like Old Shakopee, Normandale, and Edinborough are our core service area, alongside Eden Prairie, Minnetonka, Edina, Wayzata, Plymouth, St. Louis Park, Golden Valley, Crystal, New Hope, Minneapolis, Richfield, and Brooklyn Park.

 Dakota County

-Eagan, Apple Valley, Burnsville, Savage, Prior Lake, Shakopee, Inver Grove Heights, South St. Paul, West St. Paul, Mendota Heights, Bloomington
+Eagan, Apple Valley, Burnsville, Savage, Inver Grove Heights, South St. Paul, West St. Paul, Mendota Heights, and southern Bloomington neighborhoods bordering Dakota County.

 Scott & Carver Counties

-Carver, Chanhaska, Victoria, Chaska, Jordan, Wayzata, Excelsior, Tonka Bay, Shorewood, Saint Paul Park, New Prague
+Carver, Chanhassen, Victoria, Chaska, Jordan, Excelsior, Tonka Bay, Shorewood, Prior Lake, Shakopee, and New Prague.

-If your city isn't listed, call or email us—we may still serve your area.
-Request your free claim review today and let us show you how much more you can recover.
+If your city isn't listed, call or email us — we may still serve your area in the Minneapolis metro region.
+Request your free claim review today and let our team show you how much more you can recover.

 Bloomington Storm, Hail & Winter Damage: The Insurance Claims We Fight

 Bloomington's aging 1960s and 1970s housing stock faces unique vulnerabilities to Minnesota weather.
-Recent major hail events—including a 2.75-inch hail storm in April 2025 and a 3.25-inch event in June 2025—have exposed how insurers like State Farm systematically undervalue or deny legitimate damage claims.
+Major hail events — including a 2.75-inch hail storm in April 2025 and a 3.25-inch event in June 2025 — have exposed how insurers like State Farm systematically undervalue or deny legitimate damage claims.
 We inspect and document every damage type to ensure carriers honor their obligations.

 Hail Damage